-- Follow the guidelines below for preparing the wash load. - Read the Washer Operating Instructions, pages 17-18, for operating your specific model. - Always read and follow fabric care and laundry product labels.
+- Follow the guidelines below for preparing the wash load. - Read the Washer Operating Instructions for operating your specific model - Always read and follow fabric care and laundry product labels.

-A WARNING To reduce the risk of fire, electrical shock, or injury to persons, read Important Safety Instructions, pages 2-4, before operating this washer.
+AWARNING To reduce the risk of fire, electrical shock, or injury to persons, read Important Safety Instructions before operating this washer.